Receiving blanket size – 28 inches by 34 inches

-A preemie is typically 13″ – 18 inch long; newborn baby is 18″-23″ long; a 3-6 month old baby is 22″-27″ long; a 6-9 month old baby is 25″-30″ long.
+A preemie is typically 13″ – 18 inches long; a newborn baby is 18″-23″ long; a 3-6-month-old baby is 22″-27″ long; a 6-9 month-old baby is 25″-30″ long.

 Typical dimensions of mattresses

 Small Cradle – 15″ x 30″ ; Large Cradle – 18″ x 33″; Crib – 28″ x 52″

 BABY QUILT SIZES

-For a standard baby quilt a 40-42 inch square is a good measure, as you can use a single fabric which is 44 inch wide for the backing.
+For a standard baby quilt, a 40-42 inch square is a good measure, as you can use a single fabric that is 44 inches wide for the backing.

 Standard sizes of Baby blankets

-This is one crib sheet which belonged to my daughters and has been through countless washes but is still very soft, smooth and nice – the consequence of buying a good quality sheet .
-Check out the post on the 20 different good quality fabrics you should look at when choosing bed linen
+This is one crib sheet that belonged to my daughter and has been through countless washes but is still very soft, smooth, and nice – the consequence of buying a good quality cotton sheet with a close weave and high thread count.

 Ideal Size of a Baby blanket as a square

-A light to medium weight fabric which is breathable and preferably has a stretch, is the fabric of choice for making baby blankets.
-Fabrics like cotton or light weight flannel are the best choices.
-There are even ecofriendly blankets made in organic cotton or bamboo.
+A light to medium-weight fabric, which is breathable and preferably has a stretch, is the fabric of choice for making baby blankets.
+Fabrics like cotton or lightweight flannel are the best choices.
+There are even eco-friendly blankets made in organic cotton or bamboo.

-I have seen pretty baby blankets used as a throw and they look wonderful draped over the arm of a sofa.
-Get the size right and it is a keep sake for, you never know, generations.
-Also remember, a swaddled baby is a happy baby.
+I have seen pretty baby blankets used as a throw, and they look wonderful draped over the arm of a sofa.
+Get the size right, and it is a keepsake for, you never know, generations.
+Also, remember, a swaddled baby is a happy baby.